jj-style/-photo-date-exif-repair/README.md

 # photo-date-exif-repair

-Script for repairing the date exif information for collections of photos
+Script for repairing the date exif information for collections of photos.